 - Subject-specifc information literacy documents are under review and revision to reflect the Framework for Information Literacy for Higher Education.

 - Direct commercial permissions requests for ACRL Standards, Guidelines, and Frameworks to David Free at email@example.com.

 - Non-English translations of ACRL Standards, Guidelines, and Frameworks are contributed by individual volunteers from the library community and are not vetted by ACRL.
 Neither ACRL nor American Library Association is responsible for translation errors.

-For other ACRL documents that are not standards, guidelines, or frameworks (for example, white papers, position statements, and reports from ACRL and ALA units), go to White Papers & Reports.
+- For other ACRL documents that are not Standards, Guidelines, or Frameworks (for example, white papers, position statements, and reports from ACRL and ALA units), vist the White Papers & Reports page.